- All rooms and common areas renovated in 2012

 Views take center stage here, but the property does more to deserve its place as one of the city's best luxury hotels.
 The rooms -- all renovated in 2012 -- are some of the city's most spacious and best appointed, with luxury details from featherbeds to marble bathrooms with separate showers and large tubs.
-High-quality services, including free welcome tea, free overnight shoeshines, and evening turndowns, help cement its luxury reputation.
+High-quality services, including free welcome tea, use of the house car, free overnight shoeshines, and evening turndowns, help cement its luxury reputation.

 The hotel opened an excellent spa and fitness center in 2012, and the business center is adequate.
 The brasserie, however -- though good -- isn't a major city dining destination, unlike Ame at the St. Regis.
 But it does draw a business crowd for power breakfasts and after-work drinks.